 Experts estimate that loggers cut down 44 million trees every day, while people plant only 5 million trees.
 With it taking 20 years for a tree to reach full maturity, regeneration projects are unlikely to catch up with the rate of deforestation.

-“Wood is natural, it’s not like it pollutes anything”.
+“Wood is natural.
+It’s not like it pollutes anything.”

 This might be true if chemicals or foreign objects have not contaminated your wood waste.
 Most wood waste doesn’t meet these standards.
 Meaning, that people need to manage and dispose of their waste wood properly and sustainably.

 Are you in the construction and development industry?
-Businesses dispose of wooden objects contaminated with pollutants like paint, glue, and preservative chemicals.
-Contaminants then render whole batches of wood waste unrecyclable, potentially damaging usable, wood.
+Businesses dispose of wooden objects contaminated with pollutants like paint, glue and preservative chemicals.
+Contaminants then render whole batches of wood waste unrecyclable, potentially damaging usable wood.

 Recycling plants need clean, uncontaminated wood to ensure it can be reused.